yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : *inputs* specifies free-form input.

 *Client App* then responds using *respose* which specifies HTTP GET or POST urls.
-*Client App* includes "id" which identifies the interaction to the Authorization Server.
+If provided, *Client App* includes "id" to identify the interaction to the Authorization Server.

 Example *Client App* response following end-user multiple-choice: